-Tea contains polyphenols which prevent bacteria from growing in the mouth and green tea contains antioxidants which are great for overall health.
+Tea contains polyphenols that prevent bacteria from growing in the mouth and green tea contains antioxidants that are great for overall health.

 Milk, cheese, and yogurt are some of the best foods for your teeth because of their high levels of calcium, phosphate, protein, and casein which strengthen tooth enamel and help with the remineralization of your teeth.
 Additionally, yogurt is loaded with probiotics, or beneficial bacteria, which help protect your gums from bad bacteria.